 Edit > Search in events...

-Opens a dialogue in order to search events for specific characters or character strings.
+Opens a dialog in order to search events for specific characters or character strings.

 The character or string to be searched for is entered into the field “Search string”.
 In order to enter characters that are not available on the keyboard, you can open a virtual keyboard by using the button below on the left.